restumahesa26/Mencak/README.md

 ### Cloud Computing
 1. Create a project on Google Cloud Platform
-2. Set default region as asia-southeast2(Jakarta)
-    > go to gcp console and write this command : $gcloud config set compute/region asia-southeast2
+2. Create a API for authentication on Google Cloud Identity -> With 2 Sign-in Providers:
+        - Email/Password
+        - Google
-3. Create a project on Firebase
+3. Create a project on Firebase for Android
+   -> Get google-services.json to integrated with Android Studio
+4. Create a firestore for the database with collection food, user, etc.
-4. Create storage with records and profile folders
+5. Create storage with records and profile folders
     - Cloud Storage Browser page
     - Create bucket
     - Name your bucket : "-----"